Skip to navigation Skip to content

 If the results indicate that the customer is residing in a different jurisdiction, a residency decision may need to be considered, see Residency decision for Child Support customer.

-Note: do not proceed beyond this point before creating a customer record, because prior to ATO searches being conducted an ATO legal notice needs to be issued electronically.
+Note: do not go beyond this point before creating a customer record, because an ATO legal notice must be issued electronically before conducting an ATO search.

 Attempt customer contact to confirm details